yixin16/CareerCompass-AI-Intelligent-Resume---Market-Gap-Analyzer/README.md

 ## 📖 Overview

-**CareerCompass AI** is a next-generation career intelligence platform designed to bridge the gap between job seekers and market demands.
+**CareerCompass AI** is an autonomous, agentic AI ecosystem designed to bridge the gap between job seekers and the live job market.
+Unlike standard resume parsers, this system employs **Agentic AI (LangGraph)** to actively research live job opportunities, analyze semantic fit, and provide multimodal coaching.

-Going beyond simple keyword matching, it utilizes **Agentic AI** to perform autonomous company research, **Multimodal AI** to conduct voice-based mock interviews, and **Semantic Embeddings** to quantify candidate-market fit with mathematical precision.
+It solves the "blind application" problem by quantifying the alignment between a candidate's skills and market demands, offering real-time resume tailoring and voice-based interview simulation.

 ![Dashboard Screenshot](assets/dashboard.png)